A Facet Enumeration Algorithm for Convex Polytopes: Facet enumeration algorithm

 Now we discuss the information storage, which is also important for the algorithm design.
 Let $\D$ be the $n \times n$ adjacency matrix whose $(i,j)$ element is one if the line segment between $\u_i$ and $\u_j$ is an edge or is zero otherwise.
-Matrix $\D$ is obtained by the process described in Theorems \ref{edgeFinder} and \ref{thm2}.
+Matrix $\D$ is obtained by the process described in Theorem \ref{edgeFinder} or Theorem \ref{thm2}.
 Since $\D$ is symmetric, using this property will reduce the computational effort to find all edges of the polytope.

-We also use a matrix $\F=(f_{i,j})$, whose rows represent facets and columns represent vertices, such that $f_{i,j} =1 $ if vertex $j$ is on the $i$th facet or $f_{i,j} =0$ otherwise.
-If a facet is found in the process described in Theorem \ref{edgeFinder}, i.e., inequality (\ref{uCheck}) holds for all vertices and equality holds for at least $d$ vertices, a complete row of $\F$ can be obtained by checking the vertices using (\ref{uCheck}).
+Let us consider a vertex tree associated with $\D$ and starting from vertex $\u_1$, which connects the adjacent vertices.
+Clearly the structure of the tree is defined by the matrix $\D$.
+To efficiently carry out the iteration, we denote by $\mathcal{U}_o$ the set of vertices for which all relevant facets have been found, by $\mathcal{U}_c$ the set of vertices in the current iteration for which the associated hyperplanes are to be determined, by $\mathcal{U}_t$ the set of the vertices that are not in $\mathcal{U}_c$ yet and therefore whose facets have not been examined. $\mathcal{U}_o = \emptyset$ and $\mathcal{U}_c = \u_1$ before the iteration starts.
 The proposed algorithm has two loops.
 The outer loop uses breadth-first search.
-Starting from vertex $\u_1$, the root of the tree, the algorithm finds all facets that intersect at $\u_1$; this brings in new vertices on each of these facets, for each of these new vertices entered in current iteration, the algorithm finds all facets that intersect at the new vertex; the process is repeated until facets for all $n$ vertices are found.
-To efficiently carry out the iteration, we denote by $\mathcal{U}_o$ the set of vertices for which all relevant facets have been found, by $\mathcal{U}_c$ the set of vertices in the current iteration for which the associated hyperplanes are to be determined, by $\mathcal{U}_t$ the set of the vertices that are not in $\mathcal{U}_c$ yet and therefore whose facets have not been examined.
-The process will terminate when $\mathcal{U}_o$ includes all vertices of $\{ \u_1, \ldots, \u_n \}$.
+For a vertex $\u_i \in \mathcal{U}_c$, the algorithm in the inner loop finds all facets that intersect at $\u_i$, once all facets containing $\u_i$ are found, $\u_i$ is moved from $\mathcal{U}_c$ to $\mathcal{U}_o$.
+While finding facets containing $\u_i \in \mathcal{U}_c$, new vertices on each of these facets become members of $\mathcal{U}_c$.
+This process is repeated for every $\u_i \in \mathcal{U}_c$ until for every vertex, its intersecting facets are found, i.e., the process will terminate when $\mathcal{U}_o$ includes all vertices of $\{ \u_1, \ldots, \u_n \}$.